JetBrains/teamcity-documentation/topics/artifact-dependencies.md

 Here you specify the artifacts of the source build to be downloaded and the location on the agent they will be downloaded to before the dependent build starts.

- A newline\-delimited set of rules.
+A newline-delimited set of rules.
 Each rule must have the following syntax:

 `[+:|-:]SourcePath[!ArchivePath][=>DestinationPath]`

 Each rule specifies the files to be downloaded from the "source" build.
-The _SourcePath_ should be relative to the artifacts directory of the "source" build.
+The _SourcePath_ should be relative to the artifacts' directory of the "source" build.
 The path can either identify a specific file, directory, or use wildcards to match multiple files.
 [Ant-like wildcards](wildcards.md) are supported.
 Downloaded artifacts will keep the "source" directory structure starting with the first `*` or `?`.
 _DestinationPath_ specifies the destination directory on the agent where downloaded artifacts are to be placed.
 If the path is relative (which is recommended), it will be resolved against the build checkout directory.
 If needed, the destination directories can be cleaned before downloading artifacts.
 If the destination path is empty, artifacts will be downloaded directly to the checkout root.